wszramkowska/TechnicalArt/DevelopmentJournal/Alive Project.md

 Mixamo:
 Zombie character mesh and animations

-Used to assist in finding research material:
+Used to assist in finding and summarising research material:
 Chat GPT